 - Pour the melted chocolate onto the baking sheet.
 Spread the chocolate evenly and thinly until hardened.
-If needed, set in the refrigerator for 5-10 minutes.
+If needed, set it in the refrigerator for 5-10 minutes.

 - For Curls: Starting from the edge and using a spatula, scrape chocolate into curls.
 If chocolate is too hard, let it sit at room temperature for 1 to 2 minutes.
-If it gets too soft, return to refrigerator for a few minutes.
+If it gets too soft, return it to the refrigerator for a few minutes.